Does Your Seattle Apartment Complex Have Great Amenities?

-“Condo buyers seek amenities such as rooftop recreation, energy efficient features, and family activities.”
+“Condo buyers seek amenities such as rooftop recreation, energy-efficient features, and family activities.”

-Many apartment communities have copied the recent upgrades and amenities offered to condo residents by installing those same features and more.
+Many apartment homes have copied the recent upgrades and amenities offered to condo residents by installing those same features and more.
 Modern apartments often have virtually every amenity you might find in a single-family home, but you don’t have to mow the lawn, fix the roof, or perform any maintenance.

 Is It Actually an Amenity?

 One facet of apartment living that might not seem like an amenity is your utilities.
 It’s common for apartment community owners to pay for trash service, but that’s the only standard when it comes to apartment living.

 You might find that one apartment is less expensive than another, but the cheaper apartment doesn’t cover any utilities, and the more expensive apartment covers everything but phone and cable.